yixianwang/yixian-site/content/notes/resume_parts.md

 - Utilized Pandas to perform data manipulation, analysis, and visualization, developed efficient data processing workflows, cleaned and transformed large datasets, and collaborated with data science teams to derive actionable insights and support data-driven decision-making.
 - Leveraged Pandas for data manipulation and analysis, performed data cleaning, transformation, and aggregation, and optimized workflows for handling large datasets to enhance data-driven decision-making.

+### Scikit-learn
+- Developed and implemented machine learning models using Scikit-learn, leveraging algorithms such as linear regression, decision trees, and k-nearest neighbors to analyze and predict data trends, resulting in a 15% increase in prediction accuracy.
+- Utilized Scikit-learn for data preprocessing, feature selection, and model evaluation, enabling efficient and effective development of predictive analytics solutions that improved decision-making processes and operational efficiency.

+### Dash
+- Developed interactive data visualization dashboards using Dash and Plotly, enabling real-time data analysis and decision-making for business stakeholders.
+Integrated data from various sources, including SQL databases and APIs, to provide comprehensive insights and actionable metrics.
+- Implemented and optimized Dash applications to display complex data sets through intuitive visualizations and user-friendly interfaces.
+Focused on enhancing performance, usability, and responsiveness to ensure seamless user experiences across different devices and platforms.

+### Dask
+- Optimized data processing workflows by implementing Dask for distributed computing, significantly improving the performance and scalability of large-scale data analytics tasks.
+- Developed and deployed efficient data pipelines using Dask, enabling parallel processing of complex datasets and reducing overall computation time in data-intensive projects.

+### Flask
+- Developed and maintained robust web applications using Flask, implementing RESTful APIs, integrating with various databases, and ensuring efficient request handling and response processing to optimize performance and user experience.
+- Designed and deployed scalable Flask-based microservices, focusing on application security, session management, and seamless integration with front-end frameworks, resulting in improved application stability and responsiveness.

+### Boto3
+- Automated AWS infrastructure management by developing Python scripts with Boto3 to provision, configure, and maintain services such as EC2, S3, and RDS, resulting in improved operational efficiency and reduced manual intervention.
+- Enhanced cloud operations through the integration of Boto3, enabling seamless interaction with AWS services, automating resource scaling, and implementing robust monitoring and alerting solutions for optimized performance and cost management.

 ## SQL
 ### PostgresSQL
 - Designed, developed, and optimized PostgreSQL databases, implemented complex SQL queries and stored procedures, and ensured database performance, security, and scalability for application development projects.